-This faculty track has been developed to recognize the many physicians and clinical educators employed by the University of Arizona or in private practice, such as hospitalists and clinicians, who contribute to the training of University of Arizona medical students, residents, and/or fellows.
-While clinical teaching is the major skill being nurtured and promoted within this academic series, other related accomplishments, such as program development, committee service, clinical research, scholarly work, advising, and/or development of educational tools contribute to meeting the requirements for promotion.
+This faculty track has been developed to recognize the many physicians, whether they are employed by the UA, by affiliated institutions or in private practice, who focus on clinical practice and who contribute to the training of University of Arizona medical students, residents, and/or fellows.
+While clinical expertise and bedside teaching are the major skills being nurtured and promoted within this academic series, other related accomplishments contribute to meeting the requirements for promotion.
+These include: excellence with relevant patient-valued quality outcomes, innovations in care delivery, program development or enhancement, service on clinical operations and quality committees, and other activities as detailed in the appendix.
+Faculty titles from previous institutions will be taken into consideration for determination of rank upon appointment.
+Modified Series Track faculty are eligible to use the Clinical Faculty Dossier

-1. Appointment/Promotion to Clinical Instructor
+1. Clinical Instructor

-Appointment at, or promotion to, the level of Clinical Instructor is based on promise as a clinician and educator.
+Appointment at, or promotion to, the rank of Clinical Instructor is based on promise as a clinician and educator.
 Satisfactory completion of a doctoral degree is typically required.
 In addition, completion of at least one year of residency, or its equivalent, in the relevant clinical field is required.
-The faculty member is expected to have regular and direct contact with UA College of Medicine medical students, residents, and/or fellows for a minimum of 25 hours/year.
+The faculty member is expected to have regular and direct contact with UA College of Medicine-Phoenix medical students, residents, and/or fellows.
+The division/department may determine minimum requirement for direct contact time.
 Examples of regular and direct contact include ward or clinic attending, preceptorship in clinical venues, or didactic teaching.

-2. Appointment/Promotion to Clinical Assistant Professor
+2. Clinical Assistant Professor

-In addition to the requirements for appointment as Clinical Instructor, appointment at, or promotion to, the level of Clinical Assistant Professor requires completion of specialty residency training and demonstration of promise as both a clinician and teacher.
-This individual is expected to have a minimum of 50 hours/year of direct teaching contact with UA College of Medicine medical students, residents, and/or fellows.
+In addition to the requirements for appointment as Clinical Instructor, appointment at, or promotion to, the rank of Clinical Assistant Professor requires completion of specialty residency training and demonstration of promise as both a clinician and teacher.
+This individual is expected to have direct teaching contact with UA College of Medicine-Phoenix medical students, residents, and/or fellows.
+The division/department may determine minimum requirement for direct contact time.
 Examples of teaching include ward or clinic attending, preceptorship in clinical venues and giving lectures (such as grand rounds).
-In addition, the faculty member should demonstrate activity in scholarly endeavors and/or service activities within the profession or in the College of Medicine.
+In addition, the faculty member should demonstrate activity in scholarly endeavors and/or service activities within the profession or in the College of Medicine-Phoenix.
 Examples of scholarly activities include publications, educational program development, or presentations at educational meetings.
-Examples of service activity include participation in professional organizations, membership on College of Medicine committees, or advising medical students.
-Faculty titles from previous institutions will be taken into consideration when appointment is made to this rank.
+Examples of service activity include participation in professional organizations, membership on College of Medicine-Phoenix committees, or advising medical students.

-3. Appointment/Promotion to Clinical Associate Professor
+3. Clinical Associate Professor